tristaneason/grizzlytargets/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.36.0 - 10/11/2021 =
+* Fixed an issue where if there is a source with the name "null" it would be selected as WooCommerce source by default.
+* Fixed an issue where selected categories in the Category Mapping table would automatically deselect if they had zero products assigned to them.
+* Fixed an issue with the edit feed page if a user would save a feed with an attribute filter being not assigned.
+* Tested on WooCommerce 5.9.

+= 1.35.0 - 14/10/2021 =
+* Fixed an issue where some attributes like Weight would not calculate correctly in a feed query.
+* Updated the Google Feed Specifications.
+* Tested on WooCommerce 5.8.

 = 1.34.0 - 18/08/2021 =
 * Fixed an issue when using more than one filter in a "change values" option.
 * Fixed an issue that could leave a .0 in the result of a change values calculation.